 Recently created from a collection of farm buildings, in a peaceful rural location just a mile from the centre of town, your accommodation by Dornoch is a family owned property of high quality and endless appeal.
 Just eight comfortably presented bedrooms feature all the expected trappings, with luxurious bedding and robes, and the latest in-room entertainment options.
 Public areas feature wood-burning stoves and squashy sofas in which to lose yourself, perhaps with a dram of one of the carefully selected collection of available whiskies.
-Dining in the bistro is of a menu created by the award-winning young Scottish chef, majoring on the very best local game and seafood.
 Your host is happy to provide lifts for the five-minute drive into enchanting Dornoch, with its tiny cathedral and ancient streets giving way to the famous links golf course and lovely beach, perfect for strolling.

 Day Five – Head North and Visit Wonderful Dunrobin Castle